Brighton Science Lab Capabilities

 The Fourier Transform Infrared Spectroscopy (FTIR), another powerful technique utilized for surface analysis, uses infrared light to detect the presence of functional groups on the surface of your material.
 It is also capable of coating characterization (i.e., liquid films, contaminant residue, coupling agents, etc.).
 With specular reflectance, attenuated total reflectance (ATR), transmission, and diffuse reflectance accessories, Brighton Science is equipped to analyze a vast array of materials and surfaces.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 Finding the Edge

 Furthermore, it is equally important to understand how cleaning procedures affect surface chemistry; operator techniques and various cleaning media affect surfaces in different ways.
-Years of materials science experience allows Brighton Science to provide customers with the best surface preparation process for their application.
-In-house cleaning capabilities include solvent cleaning, sanding, grit blasting and atmospheric plasma treatment.
+Years of materials science experience allow Brighton Science to provide customers with the best surface preparation process for their application.
+In-house cleaning capabilities include solvent cleaning, sanding, grit blasting, and atmospheric plasma treatment.

 Developing the Ideal Surface Preparation Process

 The contamination apparatus applies a controlled amount of contamination to a surface.
-Brighton Science can then examine the surface in the XPS or FTIR and tested in the Instron or plasma treated.
+Brighton Science can then examine the surface in the XPS or FTIR.
 These processes help to develop a surface treatment process from the first steps to the last by identifying surface chemistry, identifying and dissecting contaminants, testing those contaminants mechanically, treating a surface, and using the Surface Analyst to compile the appropriate surface preparation process for the desired application.

 To read more about managing surfaces in manufacturing, download this eBook and checklist, "Adhesion Failure Root-Cause Analysis for Manufacturers."